rjseymour66/computersystems3e/README.md

 - All input and output is performed by reading and writing files using _Unix I/O_ system calls.

 ### 1.8 Systems Communicate with Other Systems Using Networks
+Outside networks can be seen as another I/O device.
+The internet is based on copying information over a network.

+Remote hello.c example over telnet:
+1. Log in to a remote machine
+2. Run a shell
+   - The shell is waiting for a command
+3. We type 'hello'
+4. Client sends string to server
+5. Server receives string, passes along to remote shell program
+6. Remote shell runs hello and passes output back to server
+7. Server sends the output across network to telnet client
+8. Client prints output string on local terminal

+### 1.9 Important themes

+**Amdahl's law**
+When we speed up one part of a system, the effect on the overall system performance depends on both how significant this part was and how much it sped up.
+To significantly speed up the entire system, we must improve the speed of a very large fraction of the overall system.

+T<sub>old</sub> = total time required to execute a system
+x = amount of time of T<sub>old</sub> a part of the system requires to run
+k = amount that the performance of x is improved
+xT<sub>old</sub> = original performance time
+(xT<sub>old</sub>)/k = new performance time

+Execution time equation:
+T<sub>new</sub> = (1 - x)T<sub>old</sub> + (T<sub>old</sub>) / k
+= T<sub>old</sub>[(1 - x) + x / k]

+So, the net speedup S = T<sub>old</sub> / T<sub>old</sub>T<sub>new</sub>:

+S = 1 / [(1 - x) + x / k]

+Example:

+If a part of the system that initially consumed 60% of the time is sped up by 3.
+- x = 0.6
+- k = 3

+S = 1 / [(1 - .6) + .6 / 3] = 1 / 0.4 + 0.2 = 1.67

+So, the part that consumed 60% is sped up by 3, but the entire system is only sped up by 1.67.

+So, one part of the system was improved, but the net speedup is considerably less that the speedup for one part